Header Graphic

 The Google Maps image below shows what it looks like from the air.

-It turns out that there are many airports that do not have a Runway Safety Area overrun of 1,000’ available and some of them use an engineered concrete overrun to slow planes that would otherwise overrun the end of the runway.
-The details are in this FAA document.
+It turns out that there are many airports that do not have a Runway Safety Area overrun of 1,000′ available and some of them use an engineered concrete overrun to slow planes that would otherwise overrun the end of the runway.
+The details are in this FAA document and a 2016 update.

 The picture below is the EMAS at Greenville, SC that stopped a Mystere Falcon 900 airplane that ran off the runway in July 2006.

 Our local airport is one of the first to get an EMAS installed.
-An article about the rationale and process is here.
+You can see a distinct difference between the EMAS and normal pavement.

 Leave a Reply